 He is a frequent speaker on intellectual property topics before the International Trademark Association, the American Intellectual Property Law Association, the AIPPI - Japan, the Intellectual Property Owner’s Association, the Danish Patent and Trademark Office and the American Bar Association.

-In 2013 and 2014, he was honored with an IP Star recognition by Managing Intellectual Property.
+Sam has been honored with IP Star recognition by Managing Intellectual Property annually since 2013.
 Also recognized for his intellectual property practice, he was included in Virginia Business magazine’s “The Legal Elite” on numerous occasions.